Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 controls air pollutant emissions by using a pressure tank shall meet the

-equipped with closure devices designed to operate with no detectable organic
+closure devices designed to operate with no detectable organic emissions as

 R315-261-1083(d).

-is in the tank, the tank shall be operated as a closed system that does not
+the tank, the tank shall be operated as a closed system that does not vent to

-vent to the atmosphere except under either or the following conditions as
+the atmosphere except under either of the conditions specified in Subsection

 (i) At those times when opening of a safety